-CN Vision is a gamified augmented reality (AR) learning tool to help Communicative Sciences & Disorders (CSD) students better envision how cranial nerve pathways map onto a human head and to quiz their knowledge.
-The project was done in collaboration with Maura Philippone.
+CN Vision is a gamified augmented reality (AR) learning tool to help Communicative Sciences & Disorders (CSD) students envision cranial nerve pathways in the human head.
+It's currently undergoing funded research evaluation and will be introduced in classrooms in late 2026.

-CSD students express difficulty with transferring anatomy concepts, such as cranial nerve pathways, to real-world service provision.
-Many find viewing pathway images in a textbook ineffective for learning.
+CSD students have expressed difficulty with transferring anatomy concepts, such as cranial nerve pathways, to real-world service provision.
+Many find viewing static images of pathways in a textbook ineffective for learning.

-Aligning with medical training recommendations (Hazelton, 2011), CN Vision aims to teach speech-language pathology (SLP) students to view and “map” cranial nerve pathways onto their clients.
+Aligning with medical training recommendations (Hazelton, 2011), CN Vision aims to teach CSD students to view and “map” cranial nerve pathways onto their clients.

 Per the principles of neuroplasticity (Nahum, Lee, & Merzenich, 2013), specific task practice enhances learned skill transfer to novel contexts.
 Designing this way may enhance students' understanding of the content and help them better apply it during service provision.